Orion Pictures

-Orion Pictures (legal name Orion Releasing, LLC) is an American film production and distribution company owned by Amazon through its Metro-Goldwyn-Mayer (MGM) subsidiary.
-In its original operating period, the company produced and released films from 1978 until 1999 and was also involved in television production and syndication throughout the 1980s until the early 1990s.
-It was formed in 1978 as a joint venture between Warner Bros. and three former senior executives at United Artists.
-From its founding until its buyout by MGM in the late 1990s, Orion was considered one of the largest mini-major studios.
+Orion Releasing, LLC (doing business as Orion Pictures) is an American film production and distribution company owned by the Amazon MGM Studios subsidiary of Amazon.
+In its current incarnation, Orion focuses primarily on producing, distributing, and acquiring independent and specialty films made by underrepresented filmmakers.

-Woody Allen, James Cameron, Jonathan Demme, Oliver Stone, and several other prominent directors worked with Orion during its most successful years from 1978 to 1992.
-Of the films distributed by Orion, four won Academy Awards for Best Picture: Amadeus (1984), Platoon (1986), Dances with Wolves (1990), and The Silence of the Lambs (1991).
-Three other Orion films, Hannah and Her Sisters (1986), Mississippi Burning (1988), and Women Talking (2022) were nominated for that same category.
+It was founded in 1978 as Orion Pictures Corporation, a joint venture between Warner Bros. and three former senior executives at United Artists (UA).
+The company produced and released films from 1978 through 1999 and was also involved in television production and syndication in the 1980s and early 1990s.
+It was one of the largest mini-major studios during its early years, when it worked with prominent directors such as Woody Allen, James Cameron, Jonathan Demme, and Oliver Stone.
+Four films distributed by Orion won Academy Awards for Best Picture: Amadeus (1984), Platoon (1986), Dances with Wolves (1990), and The Silence of the Lambs (1991).

-Since 1997, Orion has been owned by Metro-Goldwyn-Mayer (MGM).
-In 2013, MGM revived the Orion name for television; a year later, Orion Pictures was relaunched by the studio.
+In 1997, Orion was acquired by Metro-Goldwyn-Mayer (MGM), and was folded into MGM in 1999.
+MGM later revived the Orion name for television in 2013 and relaunched Orion Pictures a year later.
+In 2022, Amazon acquired Orion when it acquired MGM.